krysmunialo/sendy---request_delivery/readme.md

 #Installation
 To install, make sure you have installed laravel on your computer.
 Copy the project url i.e https://github.com/krysmunialo/sendy---request_delivery
-Click on clone to desktop to clone the resipotory as in http://joe.blog.freemansoft.com/2014/04/github-clone-to-desktop-with-windows.html
+Git clone the project to your local machine.
+Navigate to the project folder and run "composer install"

 #Usage
 After cloning the project.
-Go to localhost/se/public to access the system.
+Navigate to the project public folder to access the home page.

 #Documentation

 #Support